I landed my dream job making a Rust game engine. Now what?

 The bevy_color

-working group was a wonderful bubbling hub of activity that tackled all of the gnarly corners of writing a color library from scratch,
+working group was a wonderful bubbling hub of activity that tackled all of the gnarly corners of writing a color library from scratch, while the 0.14 release working group really helped take the pressure off of Cart and I, even if it was a slog.

 I'm really excited to see what the open groups (relations, text, audio, picking, contributing guide, scenes, render graph and curves) put together over the next year!
 I'll stir the pot periodically to keep things moving along smoothly, but overall I'm delighted by how well this experiment in self-organization has gone.